alexmaurer-madis/statusled/README.md

 April 2023
 * Less code and simpler way to use the library with the help of the class StatusLedManager

+## Known issues to debug (for maintainers)

+### Version 1.1.0
+- With StatusLedManager, the output is not set by digitalWrite at startup or during first cycle of process method.
+For example, when using invert=true the output is not high.
+- Without StatusLedManager, first call of process must return true to be able to set the output accordingly.

 # Easy drive a status LED on your Arduino project